Assistant Principal: Jo Zarb, Post 16/DSL KS5

 All students perceive themselves as being both Post-16 students, and members of the academy.

-To download or view the Post 16 Prospectus on flipbook, click on the links below:
+To download or view the Post 16 Prospectus click on the link below:

 Charlton Park Academy is partly modern and purpose built, and also includes an older, largely refurbished, school building, together with well-maintained demountable classrooms.
 The Post-16 suite is separate from the main school, which helps to foster a clear identity as both a part of the academy, but also a separate provision within this.
 From time to time, depending upon needs and abilities, several tutor groups may be based in classrooms within more mainstream provisions, but they remain a part of Charlton Park Academy.